liudan111/ILMF-VH/README.md

 ---------------
 datasets/dataset I including 71 hosts and 352 viruses which only one specific host genome appeared in the prokaryotic genome database at NCBI[2].

-datasets/dataset II including 1075 hosts and 432 viruses which the isolation hosts are all at the species or strain level[2].

-datasets/dataset III including 2699 hosts and 820 viruses which is downloaded from RefSeq on 7/25/2015[1].
+datasets/dataset II including 2699 hosts and 820 viruses which is downloaded from RefSeq on 7/25/2015[1].

-datasets/onf including onf measures of 352,432 and 820 viruses which are obtained by Jie Ren's tools [2].
+datasets/onf including onf measures of viruses and hosts which are obtained by Jie Ren's tools [2].

 Note: Jie Ren's tools is used to get dissimilarity between viruses,you should transform to similarity.

 Reference and Citation
 ------------
 If you use this codes , please cite the following paper:

-Virus-host Association Prediction by using Kernelized Logistic Matrix Factorization on Heterogeneous Networks
+Kernelized Logistic Matrix Factorization based on Similarity Network Fusion for Predicting Virus-host Association

 Our Reference
 ------------